pesto-students/batch-policies/README.md

 One medium post reflecting your journey in the Pesto Career Accelerator Program.
 (Optional but highly recommended) What more can you do?

+## Open Mic (on Monday)
+- You have to speak about somebody else's idea and how they can improve it.
+(At least 2 people)

 ### Sample Portfolios
 http://dejan.works/
 https://jacekjeznach.com/